aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/troubleshooting.md

 Cause: There is a hard limit of 10 CloudWatch Logs resource policies per account.
 LZA needs to create two.

 Workaround: Remove existing CloudWatch Logs resource policies in the problematic account and region to free up sufficient space for LZA.
 You can use the AWS CLI [describe-resource-policies](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/logs/describe-resource-policies.html) command to list existing resource policies.

+## Cannot add accelerator subscription destination (Logging Stage)

+The Logging Stage fails with this error: `Message returned: Error: Cloudwatch log group has 2 subscription destinations, can not add accelerator subscription destination!!!!.`

+Cause: There is a hard limit of two subscription filters per CloudWatch Log Group, ASEA adds one on each Log Group to centralize logs to the central Logging bucket.
+During the upgrade the ASEA filter is replaced by a new filter created by LZA.
+If the ASEA filter is missing on a log group and the Log Group already contains two subscription filter, this will prevent LZA from creating the filter, resulting in the error.

+Workaround: One subscription filter needs to be available for ASEA/LZA for the log centralization.
+Remove one of the custom subscription filters on affected log group.
+Alternatively you can modify the LZA configuration to [exclude certain log groups](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/typedocs/interfaces/___packages__aws_accelerator_config_dist_packages__aws_accelerator_config_lib_models_global_config.ICloudWatchLogsConfig.html#exclusions) from the subscription filters and log centralization.

+Resolution: Once upgraded to LZA we recommend moving to the [ACCOUNT level subscription filters configuration](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/typedocs/interfaces/___packages__aws_accelerator_config_dist_packages__aws_accelerator_config_lib_models_global_config.ICloudWatchSubscriptionConfig.html) which will free up the two available log-level subscription filters for your own needs while ensuring log centralization.

+Note: A script [log-group-checks.py](https://github.com/aws-samples/aws-secure-environment-accelerator/tree/main/reference-artifacts/Custom-Scripts/lza-upgrade/tools/log-group-checks) is available in the upgrade tools folder to help identify if your landing zone has log groups with 2 subscription filters.
+Only Log Groups with 2 subscription filters where none of them is the ASEA filter (i.e. `ASEA-LogDestinationOrg`) will cause an issue.